tromp/cuckoo/README.md

 have proposed several sensible and promising design improvements, memory manufacturers have taken a wait-and-see approach, likely due to the need for more advanced memory controllers, which they don't develop themselves, and uncertainty about market demand.
-However, a widely adopted PoW whose very bottleneck is purely random accesses to billions of bits would provide such demand.
+However, a widely adopted PoW whose very bottleneck is purely random accesses to billions of individual bits would provide such demand.

 Cycle finding
 --------------